logisparte/kano/docs/en/tasks/docker.md

 The development image should contain all of the project's system dependencies.
 Ideally, a new contributor should only be required to have `git`, `docker` and `kano` installed on the host machine.
-Everything else should be installed inside the image, including `kano` (until the self-mount feature is implemented)
+Everything else should be installed inside the image

 #### image build